Christopher Wilder: Utah and California murders

-New York murder
+New York abduction, attack and murder

 On April 4, 1984, near Torrance, California, Wilder photographed 16-year-old Tina Marie Risico before abducting her and driving her to El Centro, where he assaulted her.
 Wilder apparently believed that Risico would be of use in helping him get other victims, so he kept her alive and took her with him as he traveled back east through Prescott, Arizona, Joplin, Missouri, and Chicago, Illinois.
+Tina survived her interaction with Wilder.

 In the second week of April, Wilder was placed on the FBI's ten most wanted fugitives list.
 He and Risico went to Merrillville, Indiana, on April 10, where he abducted 16-year-old Dawnette Sue Wilt at the Southlake Mall.
 Wilder raped Wilt several times as Risico drove to New York.
 Near Penn Yan, New York, Wilder took Wilt into the woods and attempted to suffocate her before stabbing her twice and leaving her.
 Wilt managed to tie a pair of jeans around herself and flag down help.
 A truck driver, Charlie Laursen, took her to Soldiers and Sailors Hospital in Penn Yan.
 Wilder had doubled back and returned to the spot where he left her to make sure she was dead.
 He panicked on seeing she had fled.
 Following surgery Wilt survived, and she recuperated at Soldiers and Sailors Hospital.
 She told local police that Wilder was heading for Canada.

 At the Eastview Mall in Victor, New York, Wilder forced 33-year-old Beth Elaine Dodge into his car and had Risico follow him in Dodge's Pontiac Firebird.
 After a short drive, Wilder shot Dodge and dumped her body in a gravel pit.
 Risico and he then drove the Firebird to Logan Airport in Boston, where he bought her a ticket to Los Angeles.
 Wilder then headed north, and in Beverly, Massachusetts, he attempted to abduct a woman at gunpoint, but was unsuccessful.